Mineral classics from Wales

 Gold is found in two distinct mineral assemblages in the Dolgellau area.
 The two major gold mines, Clogau St David’s and Gwynfynydd, are each typified by a distinctive assemblage.
-At Clogau, gold frequently occurs in association with silvery bismuth tellurides in quartz, while, at Gwynfynydd, gold is usually disseminated throughout sphalerite in quartz (fig. 6).
+At Clogau, gold frequently occurs in association with silvery bismuth tellurides in quartz, while, at Gwynfynydd, gold is usually disseminated throughout sphalerite in quartz (Fig. 6).

-During the late 19th and early 20th centuries, one person stands apart from anyone else in terms of collecting Welsh minerals.
+During the late nineteenth and early twentieth centuries, one person stands apart from anyone else in terms of collecting Welsh minerals.
 Griffith John, or ‘GJ’ as he preferred to be known, was a keen amateur geologist and widely regarded as an expert on north Wales geology.
 A teacher by training, GJ spent most of his life teaching in Ffestiniog, but was appointed to the post of Assistant Inspector for Metalliferous Mines and Quarries for the North Wales and Ireland Division under Dr Clement le Neve Foster in 1895.

 This position spurred on his interest in mineralogy, allowing him to collect specimens from all of the mines he visited.
 He collected with Arthur Ian Edward Montague Russell (later Sir) and made a number of new discoveries.
 His collection was acquired by the National Museum of Wales in 1927.
 Many of his specimens are classics owing to the fact that no one else collected from some of the sites he visited.
 One of GJ Williams’ most important discoveries was the barium feldspars, celsian (Fig. 7) and paracelsian (Fig. 8) at the Benallt manganese mine on Pen Llŷn.
 His specimens, collected in 1911, remain the finest crystallized examples of both species.